thingsboard/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 ### ThingsBoard configuration steps

 ### Step 1.
-Configuration of Kafka Plugin
+Kafka Plugin Configuration

 We need to configure Kafka Plugin that will be used to push telemetry data to Kafka.
-You can find detail description of Kafka Plugin [here](/docs/reference/plugins/kafka/).
+You can find the detailed description of Kafka Plugin [here](/docs/reference/plugins/kafka/).

 [**Download**](/docs/samples/analytics/resources/kafka_plugin_for_spark_streaming_sample.json) the json with plugin descriptor and use this [**instructions**](/docs/user-guide/ui/plugins/#plugin-import) to import it to your instance.